LivelyCarpet87/BIO-Capstone-Project/BIO_Capstone_ProjectV3.md

+Tyllis Xu

+Ms MacCarter

+Biology

+March 29^th^ 2020

 ## Research Question

 What is the effect of social distancing (**average** number of people met per day, incrementing from 0.0 to 10.0 by 0.05) on the projected length of COVID-19 epidemic according to the SIRD model (measured in days to end of epidemic)?
 The end of the epidemic is defined as when the infectious population size is below 1000 persons.

-## Hypothesis

-The **projected length of the COVID-19 epidemic** according to the SIRD model increases with the **average number of people met per day**.

 ## Background

 ### How COVID-19 Spreads

-The COVID-19 infectious disease is caused by the SARS-CoV-2, spread primarily between close contact through droplets carrying the virus, produced when coughing, sneezing, or talking.
+The COVID-19 infectious disease is caused by the SARS-CoV-2 virus.
+The virus is spread primarily through droplets carrying the virus produced when coughing, sneezing, or talking in close proximity.
 Less frequently, the virus is spread by touching contaminated objects then touching one's face.

 ### Goal